bradfrost/atomic-design/chapter-4.md

 Once every category has been presented and discussed, all the participants should send their slides to the exercise leader.
 The leader will then combine everything into one giant über-document, which will soon become a wrecking ball of truth and justice.

 #### Step 5: regroup and establish next steps
-With the über-document in hand, now it's time to et the entire organization on board with crafting an interface design system.
+With the über-document in hand, now it's time to get the entire organization on board with crafting an interface design system.

 Have you ever wanted to see a CEO cry?
 Laying bare all your UI's inconsistencies is a great way to make that happen!
 One of the most powerful aspects of an interface inventory is that you can show it to anyone, including non-designers and developers, and they'll understand why an inconsistent UI is problematic.
 You don't need to be a designer to recognize that having 37 unique button styles probably isn't a good idea.
 Here's your opportunity to make it crystal clear to stakeholders that approaching your UI in a more systematic way makes great sense for both your users and your organization.